Godmersham Park: History

 Jane Austen was a regular visitor between 1798 and 1813.
 Mansfield Park is said to be based on Godmersham Park.
-In 1852, the property passed to Knight's son.
-He remodelled the south front to designs by William Burn, which were swept away in the 1930s by Robert Tritton.
-Godmersham Park was later sold to John Cunliffe Lister Kay, who died in 1917.
+In 1852, the property passed to Knight's son, Edward Knight.
+He remodelled the south front to designs by William Burn before selling it to John Cunliffe Lister Kay in 1874,(later the Burn additions were swept away in the 1930s by Robert Tritton).
 During the First World War, an airship was stationed at Godmersham Park, which served as a sub-station of RNAS Capel.

 Godmersham Park passed to John Cunliffe Lister, 3rd Baron Masham, who sold it in 1921 to William Legge, 6th Earl of Dartmouth.
 In 1935, Godmersham Park was sold to Mr and Mrs Robert Tritton, who restored the house.
 Walter Sarel remodelled the building, much of the interior being replaced using genuine eighteenth-century features recovered from buildings across England.
 Norah Lindsay advised on restoration of the walled gardens.
 The house became a Grade I listed building in 1952, and the gardens were separately listed in Grade II* in 1986, with other garden features listed as Grade II.